Robert Mnuchin: Career

-In 1992, Mnuchin opened his gallery, C & M Arts, with James Corcoran, a Los Angeles-based dealer.
-In 2005, the name of gallery was changed to L&M Arts when he entered into partnership with Dominique Lévy; she left in 2013 to open her own gallery nearby.
+In 2005, the name of gallery was changed to L&M Arts when Mnuchin entered into partnership with Dominique Lévy; she left in 2013 to open her own gallery nearby.
+After Levy's departure, dealer Sukanya Rajaratnam was promoted to a partner at the again-renamed Mnuchin Gallery, remaining in the position until 2023.

+In 2019, Mnuchin set a new record for the highest amount paid for an artwork by a living artist when he bid $80 million ($91.1 million after fees) in a Christie’s auction for Rabbit, a 1986 stainless steel sculpture by Jeff Koons, on behalf of an anonymous client later revealed to be hedge-fund manager Steve Cohen.

+Mnuchin's personal collection includes work by De Kooning, Jackson Pollock, and Mark Rothko.

 Personal life

 Mnuchin's first wife was Elaine Terner Cooper.
 They had two children.
 One son, Alan G. Mnuchin, was a vice president at Goldman Sachs in 1995, when he married Kimberly E. Kassel.
-The second son, Steven Mnuchin, also became a banker with Goldman Sachs. and Secretary of Treasury under Donald Trump.
+The second son, Steven Mnuchin, also became a banker with Goldman Sachs and Secretary of the Treasury under US President Donald Trump.
 In 1999 Cooper was a vice president of the Solomon R. Guggenheim Museum's international directors council, and a director of the Byrd Hoffman Foundation.
-She died on 14 May 2005.
+She died on May 14, 2005.

 Mnuchin married his second wife Adriana in 1963.
-Adriana Mnuchin founded retail enterprises Tennis Lady (22 stores in the US and Canada) and Cashmere-Cashmere (4 stores in New York and New Jersey).
+Adriana Mnuchin founded retail enterprises Tennis Lady and Cashmere-Cashmere.
 In 1995, she co-founded The Shakespeare Society (the first in the USA) and in 2009, Roundtable Cultural Seminars, an adult continuing education organization.
 Robert and Adriana Mnuchin have one child together: a daughter, Valerie Mnuchin.
-His step-daughter, Lisa Abelow Hedley, was nominated for an Emmy award for documentary film, and is married to the writer of Flashdance and producer of Flashdance: The Musical, Tom Hedley, and they have four children together.
+Robert and Valerie Mnuchin opened a restaurant together in Shelter Island, New York in 2023.
+His step-daughter, Lisa Abelow Hedley, was nominated for an Emmy award for documentary film, and is married to the writer of Flashdance, Tom Hedley, with whom she has four children.

 In 1990, Mnuchin and his wife Adriana bought the Mayflower Inn, a country house hotel in Washington, Connecticut, which they turned into a Relais & Chateaux 30-room hotel, spa and restaurant, before selling it in 2007.
 In 2011, they purchased a 5850 sqft Upper East Side house at 14 East 95th Street from Solomon Asser for $14.25 million, using his company, Nuke Properties LLC.
 Initially listed in 2014 at $17 million, it sold in January 2016 to Alastair and Alisa Wood for a reported $13 million.

-Contemporary art purchased by Mnuchin on 16 May 2019 broke the record price for a work by a living artist.
-Jeff Koons' 1986 stainless steel sculpture titled Rabbit was purchased at an auction in New York for 91.1 million.
+Mnuchin contributes to Democratic politicians in most election cycles and has declined to discuss his son's politics with reporters.